Griffinov22/2048-mock/readme.md

 This repository contains my final exam project for a class on jQuery at Purdue University.
 It is a mock implementation of the popular 2048 game, created using JavaScript classes to handle the game logic and interactions along with jQuery for browser manipulation.

 ## Updates
-- Added TypeScript to Game object for type saftey!
+- Added TypeScript to Game class for type saftey!

 ## Features